 As we move further into the future of technology, where web experiences are becoming increasingly complex and interactive, local development environments will play an even more crucial role in the development process.
 They empower developers to iterate quickly, collaborate effectively, and deliver high-quality web solutions that meet the demands of the modern digital landscape.

-How to Check Your XAMPP PHP Version: A Step-by-Step Guide
+How to Check Your XAMPP php Version: A Step-by-Step Guide

 Understanding PHP and XAMPP